jewettaij/moltemplate/README.md

     pip install .
     #(now do something useful with moltemplate...)

+(You will have to "run source ~/moltemplate/venv/bin/activate" beforehand every time you want to run moltemplate.
+The *virtualenv* tool is
-(You will have to "run source ~/moltemplate/venv/bin/activate" beforehand every time you want to run moltemplate.)
-If all this fails, then try installing moltemplate by manually updating your \$PATH environment variable.
+[explained in detail here](http://docs.python-guide.org/en/latest/dev/virtualenvs/))  If all this fails, then try installing moltemplate by manually updating your \$PATH environment variable.
 Instructions for doing that are included below.

 ## Manual installation: